 MATERIALS AND METHODS

-2.1 Source and Procurement of African nutmeg: Monodora myristica seeds were purchasef from local markets within Uyo metropolis.
-The seeds were cleaned and blended into powder and stored in nylon prior to analysis.
+2.1 Source and Procurement of African nutmeg: Monodora myristica seeds were purchased from local markets within Uyo metropolis.
+The seeds were cleaned and blended into powder and stored in nylon before analysis.
 The seed meal was divided into many portions and subjected to chemical analyses to determine the proximate, vitamins, minerals and phytochemical compositions as stated below.

 2.2 Proximate analysis

 Proximate analysis of African nutmeg for moisture, crude protein, fat, ash and fibre contents were carried out in duplicate using official methods (AOAC, 2010).
 Nitrogen Free Extract (NFE) and total carbohydrate content were estimated from the values obtained.
-That is NFE = 100 – (CP + Ash + EE +CF) while the carbohydrate content is the sum of the NFE and the crude fibre content.
+That is NFE = 100 – (CP + Ash + EE +CF) while the carbohydrate content is the sum of the NFE and the crude fiber content.
 The gross energy values were calculated from the relationship that exists between fat, crude protein and carbohydrate (i.e. 39.4EE + 23.5CP + 17.7 carbohydrates) according to Fisher (1982).

 2.3 Vitamin and Mineral Determination